jmclean-coder/code-practice/Big-O/Analyzing Data Structures/Arrays_Objects_BuiltIns.md

 Unordered, key, value pairs

-WHat they are good for:
+What they are good for:

 - When order doesn't matter (unsorted)
 - When I need fast access, insertion, and removal of data